bluewitch/dwulf-manifesto/Code_Languages.md

 ```
 Promises should allow for better composure.

+## `this` and `bind`
+What is `this`?

+Perhaps the most misunderstood keyword in JavaScript is `this`

+This provides access to the value of the scoped global variable in the moment of its invocation.

+When out of scope, and not invoked `bind` can provide access to the `this` value.

+## Async / Await JS
+Callbacks were atiquiated by promisses in ES6, and async/await are the new evolution of callbacks and promisses and are a much more elegant way to handle returned parameters and errors.

+Async/Await
+Is the answer to the callback hell, where you link a callback to another callback to another callback, ad infinim.
+It also gives more structure to promisses and is a prefred mechanic to develop on JavaScripts single looping thread.

 ### Polyfill
 A polyfill is a piece of code (usually JavaScript on the web) used to provide modern functioality on older browsers that do not natively support it.  (i.e. `babel.js`)